RichDeBourke/simple-f3-bootstrap-5-multi-lang-site/README.md

 Bootstrap is easy to structure with its available classes and using Sass.
 There are a few things I changed from the standard Bootstrap code:

 * For Bootstrap's offcanvas menu:
+  * Use the navbar toggle-button to both open and close the menu (eliminates the need for a close button on the menu)
   * Automatically close the menu when a same-page link is clicked
-  * Added an option for focus to be on the target rather than the menu button – I opened a pull request for the change
+  * Added an option for focus to be on the target rather than the menu button – *requires modifying the module.js source file*
 * For full-screen background images with modals
   * Added `is-fixed` class to the background static image so it works with modals (Bootstrap has the function, but it's not well documented)